Cauchy convergence in V-normed categories: Normed convergence and symmetry

 Conversely, if the $\V$-normed monoid $A$ is, algebraically, a group, then the norm makes $A$ a left-invariant $\V$-category, via

 and this actually results into a one-one correspondence between $\V$-norms and left invariant $\V$-category structures on the given group $A$.

-We note that the identity norm of the $\V$-normed commutative monoid $(\V,\otimes,\kk)$ of Remark \ref{VisVnormed} is induced by its $\V$-category structure, given by its internal hom $[\text{-,-}]$, although this structure fails to be (left-) invariant, unless $\V$ is trivial.
-And, of course, $\V$ fails to be a group in all but the trivial case.

 (5) Further to the case that the $\V$-normed monoid $(A,\cdot,1)$ considered in (4) is actually a group, let us call $A$ a {\em $\V$-normed group} if the additional condition $|a^{-1}| = |a|$ holds for all $a\in A$.
 (For $\V=\mathcal R_+$, this gives the standard notion of {\em normed group} as used in \cite{BO10}.)
 The induced $\V$-category structure of a $\V$-normed group $A$ is symmetric, so that $A(a,b)=A(b,a)$ holds for all $a,b\in A$.
-Conversely, if the induced $\V$-category structure of $A$ is symmetric, then the one-object $\V$-normed category $\mathbb A$ induced by $A$ is forward symmetric, {\em i.e.}, \begin{itemize} \item[(S)]\qquad \qquad $|ab|\otimes |b|=A(1,ab)\otimes A(1,b)=A(1,ab)\otimes A(ab, a)\leq A(1,a)=|a|$ \end{itemize} holds.
+Conversely, if the induced $\V$-category structure of $A$ is symmetric, then, as a one-object $\V$-normed category, $A$ is forward symmetric, {\em i.e.}, \begin{itemize} \item[(S)]\qquad \qquad $|ab|\otimes |b|=A(1,ab)\otimes A(1,b)=A(1,ab)\otimes A(ab, a)\leq A(1,a)=|a|$ \end{itemize} holds.
 Moreover, as follows already from (2), condition (S) implies $|a^{-1}|=|a|$ for all $a\in A$ and thus makes $A$ a $\V$-normed group.
-Consequently, for a $\V$-normed monoid $A$ that, algebraically, is a group, the following conditions are equivalent: \begin{itemize} \item[(i)] $A$ is a $\V$-normed group; \item[(ii)] the induced $\V$-category structure of $A$ is symmetric; \item[(iii)] the one-object $\V$-normed category $\mathbb A$ given by $A$ is forward symmetric. \end{itemize}
+Consequently, for a $\V$-normed monoid $A$ that, algebraically, is a group, the following conditions are equivalent: \begin{itemize} \item[(i)] $A$ is a $\V$-normed group; \item[(ii)] the induced $\V$-category structure of $A$ is symmetric; \item[(iii)] the one-object $\V$-normed category $A$ is forward symmetric. \end{itemize}

-{\em Caution:} The one-object $\V$-normed category $\mathbb A$ must not be confused with the (generally) multi-object $\V$-normed category $\mathrm iA$ as considered in (1).
-In the latter category, conditions (S) and (S$^{\mathrm{op}}$) are equivalent, unlike in the former category, unless the group $A$ is Abelian. \end{facts}
+{\em Caution:} A group $A$ that is a one-object $\V$-normed category, must not be confused with the (generally) multi-object $\V$-normed category $\mathrm iA$ as considered in (1).
+In the latter category, conditions (S) and (S$^{\mathrm{op}}$) are equivalent, unlike in the former category, unless $A$ is Abelian.